 “Indeed,” said Jack.
 “Listen, while we wait for the lawyer, why don’t you take a seat, have a drink, and order any food you fancy on the house?
 Our chef, El Rubio, will take personal care of you.”

 “I don’t have much choice,” said Rupert.
-“But six pm is my absolute deadline if I’m to make my appointment.
+“But six p.m. is my absolute deadline if I’m to make my appointment.
 If the license isn’t here by then, your hotel as a Wings-approved place of accommodation is history.”

 “I understand,” said Jack.
 “But I’m positive the lawyer will be here shortly.
 Please take a seat.”